jrkerns/pylinac/docs/source/winston_lutz.rst

 * mywl-gantry=0-coll=90-couch=315.dcm
 * gan45_collimator30-table270.dcm

-.. note:: If using filenames all relevant axes must be defined, otherwise they will default to zero.
+.. note:: If using filenames any relevant axes must be defined, otherwise they will default to zero.
 For example,
           if the acquisition was at gantry=45, coll=15, couch=0 then the filename must include both the gantry and collimator in the name (<...gantry45...coll15....dcm>).
 For this example, the couch need not be defined since it is 0.